 I was given so much parsley from my Mum's garden, I decided to make pesto using the following recipe:

-Parsley Walnuts Grated cheese Garlic Salt n Oil
+Parsley Walnuts (optional) Grated cheese Garlic Salt n Oil

 Basically chop everything up, put into pestle or food processor and mash up.

 Add oil as you continue to mash.
 Store in fridge for up to 3 days or freeze for up to 3 months.

 Makes about 500g which was enough to serve us a simple but delicious pasta dinner for 5.